koii-network/docs/quickstart/hello-world/understand-the-template.md

 It houses three key files: `submission.js`, `audit.js` and `distribution.js`.
 These files are where you define your task, audit, and distribution logic, enabling you to control the core functionality of the task.

-The reason for separating these files is to allow for a more modular approach to task development.
-This allows you to easily modify and test your task logic without having to worry about the other aspects of the task.
-In order to understand the theory better, please refer to the <Tooltip text="Runtime Flow"/>.
+This structure allows a modular approach to task development.
+By **only utilizing these three files**, you can easily modify and test your task logic without having to worry about the other aspects.
+In order to understand the theory behind, please refer to the <Tooltip text="Runtime Flow"/>.

-In the `index.js` file, all these functions are combined as a task, which is then imported and used in `corelogic.js`.
+And finally, in the `index.js` file, all these functions are combined as a task, which is then imported and used in `corelogic.js`.
 It is advisable to organize separate features into sub-files and import them into the relevant files before web-packing for better code management and maintainability.
 This modular approach allows for a more organized and efficient development process.

 ### The `submission.js`